hirosystems/docs/docs/smart-contracts/clarinet.md

 used together, allow you to rapidly develop and test a Clarity smart contract, without the need to deploy the contract to a local mocknet or testnet.

-The local Clarity REPL is advantageous, because when learning Clarity or when developing a new smart contract, it's useful to be able to exercise a contract without needing to wait for block times in a live blockchain.
-Clarinet allows you to instantly initialize wallets and populate them with tokens, so that you can interactively or programmatically test the behavior of the smart contract.
-Blocks are mined instantly, and you can control the number of blocks that are mined between testing transactions.
+The local Clarity REPL is advantageous because when learning Clarity or developing a new smart contract, it's helpful to exercise a contract without needing to wait for block times in a live blockchain.
+Clarinet allows you to instantly initialize a simulated environment, including wallets, and populate them with tokens to interactively or programmatically test the behavior of the smart contract.
+Blocks are mined instantly, and you can control the number of mined blocks between testing transactions.

-Clarinet is a useful tool for developing smart contracts, and should be used as part of a larger development strategy that involves building and testing the contract locally, deploying the final draft contract to a testnet environment and testing on a live blockchain, and deploying the final contract to the mainnet.
+Clarinet is a helpful tool for developing smart contracts, and should be used as part of a larger development strategy that involves building and testing the contract locally, deploying the final draft contract to a testnet environment and testing on a pulicly available live blockchain, and finally, the ability to deploy the final contract to the mainnet without switching to another tool.

 When developing smart contracts, you may also want to use the [Clarity Visual Studio Code plugin][].